Skip to content

 • Support multiple language translations for a site on a single WordPress install.

-Plugins such as MultilingualPress (authored by Inpsyde, one of VIP’s Featured Partners) leverage multisite network capabilities to create a separate site for each language translation.
+Plugins such as MultilingualPress (authored by Syde, one of WPVIP’s Featured Partners) leverage multisite network capabilities to create a separate site for each language translation.

 For assistance with converting an existing WordPress single site to a WordPress multisite, contact VIP Support.